Navigating the IRS Appeals Office Process: Achieving Settlement, Avoiding Litigation

-A live 110-minute CPE webinar with interactive Q&A
+Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers and professionals with an advanced guide to navigating the IRS appeals processes.
+This course will provide tax advisers and professionals with an advanced guide to navigating the IRS appeals processes.
 The panel will go beyond the basics to offer an in-depth guide to leveraging the appeals process to challenge not only assessments, but also collections proceedings.
 The webinar will include specific examples of navigating each stage of the appeals process.

 - Structure of IRS Appeals Office